 Whether you’re coming home late at night or trying to investigate a strange noise you heard in the back yard, outdoor motion sensors are your first response to any movement and a quick deterrence for any would-be burglars.

 They are built with materials able to withstand the worst weather conditions mother nature has to offer and, once installed, will detect any movement.

-Outdoor motion sensors can be used to trigger a response to the system that turns on the lights, sounds an alarm, or even notifies the police.
+Similar to indoor motion sensors, outdoor motion sensors can be used to trigger a response to the system that turns on the lights, sound an alarm, or even notifies the police.

 Occupancy vs Vacancy